Most sales tasks in the modern, social selling environment require us to access multiple systems, usually via a web browser.

 - Nimble has been architected to be a Social CRM, rather than having Social added to a traditional CRM, which is a significant strength.

-- Nimble is a relatively young system at the start of its journey.
-I anticipate new innovations to be delivered regularly.
+- Nimble is a rapidly maturing CRM system and I anticipate new innovations will be delivered regularly.

 - Nimble is the creation of Jon Ferrara who created Goldmine 25 years ago.
 Jon understands the needs of Sales people, and it shows in the Nimble CRM system.